 Either way, these easements are granted for a specific purpose and with the knowledge that it is occurring.

-Encroachments occur without consent, and it violates the landowner’s property rights.
+On the other hand, encroachments occur without consent, and can violate the landowner’s property rights.

 For more information on easements, you can check out our article on Road Easements.